-The research assistant (RA) position at the Chicago Fed is fashioned for recent college graduates with a background in economics, math, statistics, or related fields.
-RAs work with economists on a variety of research projects and provide support for ongoing analysis of the U.S. and global economy and monetary policy, as well as issues related to bank regulation, the payments system and financial markets.
-The RA position can be viewed as an apprenticeship program that allows research assistants to develop their research skills and affords a unique opportunity to support the monetary policymaking process.
+The Research Assistant (RA) program at the Chicago Fed is a two-year program designed for recent college graduates with a background in economics, math, statistics, or related fields.
+RAs work with economists on a variety of research projects and provide support for ongoing analysis of the U.S. and global economy and monetary policy, as well as issues related to bank regulation, the payments system, and financial markets.
+The Federal Reserve is an equal opportunity employer and is committed to supporting and fostering diversity within the broader economics research community.

-RAs work with economists on time-critical analysis of current economic data.
-Such analysis includes estimation of forecasting models, gathering data for reports and presentations and evaluating market developments.
+RAs work with economists on time-critical analysis of current economic data for vital policy work.
+The analysis includes estimation of forecasting models, gathering data for reports, and evaluating market developments.

-- Economics.
-RAs are exposed to the frontier of economic research on an ongoing basis.
-This occurs through daily work, both on long-term research projects and policy-related forecasting, through attending seminars, and through taking classes at local universities, such as the University of Chicago and Northwestern University.
+Economics: RAs are exposed to the frontier of economic research on an ongoing basis through daily work on long-term research projects and policy-related forecasting, attending seminars, and taking classes at local universities, such as the University of Chicago and Northwestern University.

-- Programming.
-RAs acquire a wide range of specialized and general programming skills in the course of their tenure.
-While Matlab and Stata are the two most commonly used tools, other languages, such as Python and Julia are also being utilized.
-RAs also have opportunity to learn parallel computing techniques and gain experience in working with very large data sets.
+Programming: RAs acquire a wide range of specialized and general programming skills in the course of their tenure.
+While Matlab and Stata are the two most commonly used tools, other languages such as Python and Julia are also being utilized.
+RAs also have opportunity to learn parallel computing techniques and work with very large data sets.

-- Immersion in policymaking process.
-The key goal of the research department is to provide high-quality timely input for monetary policymaking.
+The Policymaking Process: The key goal of the Research Department to provide high-quality timely input for monetary policymaking.
 The RAs play an important role in attaining this goal.
 In the process, they learn about the modeling and empirical tools for formulating policy-relevant forecasts.

-- Analysis of current economic data.
-RAs work with high-frequency data in the course of their daily work.
-This allows them to learn about a variety of data sources, gauge their relative usefulness in answering time-critical questions and design ways to access this information quickly and reliably.
+Analysis of High Frequency Data: RAs learn about a variety of data sources, gauge their relative usefulness in answering time-critical questions, and design ways to access this information quickly and reliably.

-- Writing for diverse audiences.
-RAs are tasked with working on projects with very different target audiences.
-Some of the analyses are very technical and specialized in nature and are geared toward academics.
-Other projects summarize ongoing economic trends and/or research findings and are of interest to the informed general public.
-And some projects are meant for a very broad audience.
+Writing for Diverse Audiences: RAs are tasked with working on projects for very different target audiences.
+Some of the projects are very technical and specialized in nature and are geared toward academics.
+Other projects summarize ongoing economic trends and/or research findings and need to be written for the interested layperson.

-- The lifecycle of academic research.
-By assisting on long-term research projects, RAs are exposed to multiple stages of academic research from formulation of the initial idea to subsequent implementation and documentation of the analysis, presentation of the results, submission of the paper for peer review, ensuing revisions, etc. Seeing how research is conducted can be a valuable experience in preparing for graduate school.
+The Lifecycle of Academic Research: RAs are exposed to multiple stages of academic research from formulation of the initial idea to subsequent implementation and documentation of the analysis, presentation of the results, submission of the paper for peer review, ensuing revisions, and so on to the beginning of the next project.

 What is the work environment like?